samkirigha/comply-test/README.md

 The frontend can be run by first installing packages with `npm i`, then start server with: `npm start` command

 ## Integration Tests
-The API integration tests can be executed by this command `dotnet test Todo.IntegrationTests`
+The API integration tests can be executed by this command `dotnet test TodoTest`